Banner

 New Upcoming Initiative – Chiefs Café…2026

-• Offers a conversational, peer-focused environment with refreshments to encourage engagement.
+• Offers a conversational, peer-focused environment with refreshments (because everyone can use a coffee).

 • Topics are presented as a “menu,” allowing residents to select sessions tailored to their individual needs and interests.